xingchen0123/xingchen0123.github.io/index.md

 ### *Instructor at Fudan University*
 - **Graduate Courses:**
   - Research Methods in Social Science

-  - Quantitative research methods in public administration
+  This course will prepare newly admitted graduate students for other quantitative analysis courses offered in the Politics/Public Administration department and elsewhere.
+Students will learn basic probability and statistics, as well as programming using Stata.
+Course is equivalent to intermediate econometrics, covering cross-sectional data analysis.
+(Student evaluations: 99.76/100)

+  - Quantitative research methods in public administration An advanced course covering panel data analysis, as well as elementary techniques for causal inference, including Difference-in-difference(DID), instrumental variable method (IV), regression discontinuity design(RDD), and synthetic control methond (SCM).
+Using data from published journal articles, students will learn how to manipulate data, create graphs and tables, and conduct basic statistical analysis.
+(Student evaluations: 99.64/100)

 - **Undergraduate Courses:**
   - Principles of Economics
   - Quantitative Research Method